Deer Hunting Season Forecasts

 Finally, to help you choose your hunting locations, our regional big game biologists have prepared a summary for their respective WMUs.
 Select the PDF report for your desired portion of the state, and you will be able to view a unit-by-unit forecast for the upcoming season.
 A wealth of additional information is available for deer hunters on our deer hunting and deer management webpages.

 Good luck hunting this fall and enjoy your time afield in the Empire State.

 Big Game Biologist

-To help you choose your hunting locations, each Regional Deer Biologist has prepared a summary for their respective WMUs.
-Select the report from the list below for your desired portion of the state, and you will be able to view a unit-by-unit forecast for the upcoming season.
+To help you choose your hunting locations, our Regional Big Game Biologists have prepared a summary for their respective WMUs.
+Select the PDF report for your desired portion of the state, and you will be able to view a unit-by-unit forecast for the upcoming season.
 You may also be interested in deer hunting seasons, deer hunting regulations, rifle and shotgun areas for the regular season, past deer harvest reports, and DEC's Management Plan for White-tailed Deer in New York State, 2012-2016.

 Long Island, Hudson Valley and Southern Catskills - DEC Regions 1 and 3 (PDF, 438 kB)

 Capital Region and Northern Catskills - DEC Region 4 (PDF, 570 kB)

 Eastern Adirondacks - DEC Region 5 (PDF, 340 kB)